TharakaDFonseka/princeton_cross_entropy_GPU_Competition/optimization_journal.md

    Then restart the runtime or run the benchmark in a fresh process via `!python ...` only.

-   Copy the full printed table and **geomean speedup** into this journal.

 5. **Optional quick microbench** (single **V**, e.g. 128256 — good for A/B, not a substitute for step 4):